 Specialized honors advising is available to each honors student in addition to the academic advising offered by colleges and departments.
 As holistic honors advisors, we regularly talk with students about their adjustment to UT, long-term goals and dreams, involvement, potential career or graduate school paths, and overall student well-being.
 Once we get to know you, we tailor recommendations, next-steps, referrals, and opportunities.
 And if you have your entire life figured out, you can even use your appointment to simply gain some one-on-one interview skills!

-To help our student excels in research and scholarship, Honors students enjoy the same privileges at Hodges Library as graduate students: they can borrow books for up to sixteen weeks and reserve a carrel, where research materials and books can be held for an extended period of time.
+To help our students excel in research and scholarship, Honors students enjoy the same privileges at Hodges Library as graduate students: they can borrow books for up to sixteen weeks and reserve a carrel, where research materials and books can be held for an extended period of time.

 We understand that the library can be a tough place for students to study during exams and crunch times.
 That’s why we offer honors students an exclusive study space.